visgl/deck.gl/docs/coordinate-systems.md

 A core feature of deck.gl is that all layers automatically support coordinates specified in the
 [web mercator](https://en.wikipedia.org/wiki/Web_Mercator) projection,
-the de facto standard projection for computer maps.
-Such coordinates will be projected correctly onto the map.
+the de facto standard carotgraphic projection for computer maps.
+Such coordinates will be correctly projected onto the map if the layer is set to the right projection mode.

 A deck.gl layer can be configured to work with positions specified in different units:

 How positions supplied by the application are interpreted.

+- **longitude/latitude/altitude** (`LNGLAT`) -
-- **LNGLATZ** - positions are interpreted as Web Mercator coordinates:
+  positions are interpreted as Web Mercator coordinates:
   [longitude, latitude, altitude].
 Longitude and latitude are specified in degrees from Greenwich meridian / equator respectively, and altitude is specified in meters above sea level.
+- **meter offsets** (`METERS`) -
-- **METERS** - positions are given in meter offsets from a reference point that is specified separately.
+  positions are given in meter offsets from a reference point that is specified separately.

 Note: deck.gl can also supports working in a standard (i.e. unprojected) linear